-They say that a picture is worth a thousand words.
+They say a picture is worth a thousand words.
 These words are mine, but only when they're in this particular order.
 Let's pretend it's all fiction, because some of it is, and it won't matter that what isn't isn't.

 A hipster with a hippopotamus walks into a pub and orders a PBR.